react-native-webview/react-native-webview/docs/Reference.md

 ### `useWebView2`

 Use WinUI WebView2 control instead of WebView control as the native webview.
 The WebView2 control is a WinUI control that renders web content using the Microsoft Edge (Chromium) rendering engine.
+Option can be toggled at runtime and supports Fast Refresh.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |